packagecloud Deployment

 If the packagecloud provider finds any .dsc

-files, it will scan it and try to
+files, it will scan them and try to

 directory.
 Ensure the source